SolteqExperienceCommerce/medusa-fulfillment-nshift/README.md

 # after changes made in this plugin, run:
 yarn yalc publish

+# go to main project:
+cd /path/to/your-medusa-project

-# it'll build and publish the plugin locally, then in the Medusa project run (assuming plugin already installed and working):
+# it'll build and publish the plugin locally, then in the main project run (assuming plugin already installed and working):
 yarn yalc update

-# to pull the fresh package from yalc
+# to pull the fresh package from local repo
 yarn install
 # ➤ YN0013: │ A package was added to the project (+ 79.21 KiB).